Oka Trees of HopeHB

 Validation and Verification

-The Oka Trees for Hope project will be validated and verified to the Gold Standard.
+The Oka Trees for Hope project is validated and verified to the Gold Standard.

 In addition to meeting the stringent requirements of Gold Standard, NativeEnergy has reviewed the project’s finances to ensure that the Oka Trees of Hope project would not have been implemented without the sale of the sequester carbon (i.e. offsets).
 This means investing in the Oka Trees of Hope project is truly an incremental greenhouse gas reduction.